Last updated May 26, 2026

 What orb should I use for Pholus aspects?

 Keep it tight.
 Two degrees or less for natal aspects, one degree for transits.
 Centaur orbs are not the same as the personal-planet orbs you may be used to: a named asteroid loses signal fast past 2°, and the looser conventions you see online tend to manufacture meaning rather than find it.
-Augurine surfaces only aspects within a 1° base orb (0.5° for minor aspects), so the calculator returns the tightest reading by default.
+This result keeps the first pass conservative by surfacing only tight major aspects returned by the chart engine.

 What if I don't know my exact birth time?